From bricks to smuggled wigs: China's border trade with North Korea

 Wang was among the Chinese drivers waiting to cross the narrow "Friendship Bridge" across the Yalu River into North Korea as it re-opened to traffic following the weekend and the North's National Day holiday on Friday.

-Trucks loaded with wooden frames, construction materials, steel, aluminum, rubber, machinery, bricks and even small bulldozers queued in line at the single-lane border checkpoint.
+Trucks loaded with wooden frames, construction materials, steel, aluminium, rubber, machinery, bricks and even small bulldozers queued in line at the single-lane border checkpoint.

-China has signed up to tough UN sanctions on North Korea designed to stymie its nuclear and ballistic missile programs, but has long been wary of cutting off trade completely lest it harm ordinary North Koreans and precipitate a collapse of its neighbor.
+China has signed up to tough UN sanctions on North Korea designed to stymie its nuclear and ballistic missile programmes, but has long been wary of cutting off trade completely lest it harm ordinary North Koreans and precipitate a collapse of its neighbour.

 Driver Ying Ren, 54, said everything taken across the Dandong border would be inspected.